 The competencies for the HSM Program include:

 - Critical and analytical thinking

-- Demonstrate an understanding of the breadth and complexity of the health sector.
+- An understanding of the breadth and complexity of the health sector.

-- Demonstrate strategies and execution in either health services delivery or life sciences.
+- Strategies and execution in either health services delivery or life sciences.

 The Health Sector Management Program curriculum combines a strong education in the core functions of health sector management with the flexibility to obtain an enhanced understanding and skill set within the student’s specialized interest area.
 In addition to the core MBA program, HSM students must take two HSM elective courses and have an internship experience in health between the first and second years of study.

 - Build on the functional skills of the core MBA curriculum,

 - provide targeted understanding of the nature of the health sector and the application of those basic skills to the sector, and

 - flexibly address specialized interests within the sector, whether life science products, health service delivery, consulting, or any other industry segment.
 This unusual combination of full MBA education and a specialized health sector focus provides the optimal background for success in the field.

 HSM Required Courses: